fegrimaldi/stackstorm-mercury/README.md

     - `mercury.send_email`

 - **`rules`**: Rules (triggers)
-  - `nagios_alert`: Sends an alert email in response to a Nagios service state change.
+  - `nagios_email_alert`: Sends an alert email in response to a Nagios service state change.

 - **`README.md`**: This file provides an overview of the repository and its contents.